-A: We meet on the 3rd Wednesday of the month at 6:30 pm in Room 006 (or the parish hall if it is free).
+We meet on the 3rd Wednesday of the month at 6:30 pm in the Decker room (or the parish hall if it is free).
 Members go out on visits in pairs Monday to Friday.

-A: There is an application process to become a member, which includes an application form asking for the name and address of three refrences.
+In order to volunteer, there is an application process to become a member, which includes an application form asking for the name and address of three references.
 In addition, there is a criminal record check which the conference pays for.
-Lastly, there is an interview and a covenent form.
+Lastly, there is an interview and a covenant form.
 All paperwork is then sent to the Central office and then the member is invited to an Orientation session, after which he/she gets a pin and a certificate.

 The following are composites of some of the life experiences of our Neighbours-in-Need (NIN).
 We have obscured their identities to protect their dignity and to observe strict confidentiality.
 They are offered as insights in to the people that we serve and support through your generosity.